elucian/bee/syntax/overview.md

 return;
 ```

-## Rules
+## Methods

-Rules are named blocks of code, representing a program fragment that can be executed multiple times on demand.
+Methods are named blocks of code, representing a program fragment that can be executed multiple times on demand.

 **Notes:**
-* A rule is declared with keyword _rule_;
+* A method is declared with keyword _rule_;
-* A rule can resolve a single task;
+* A method can resolve a single task;
-* A rule can have optional one or multiple results;
+* A method can have optional one or multiple results;
-* A rule can have local variables and constants;
+* A method can have local variables and constants;
-* A rule can have public attributes;
+* A method can have public attributes;

 **Usability:**
-A rule can be used for different purpose depending on a particular syntax pattern:
+A method can be used for different purpose depending on a particular syntax pattern:

-* Rule as function
+* Method as function
-* Rule as routine
+* Method as routine
-* Rule as method
+* Method as method
-* Rule as generic
+* Method as generic

 **Restrictions:**
-* Rules are static: can not be created at runtime;
+* Methods are static: can not be created at runtime;
-* Rules are primary: you can not create nested rules;
+* Methods are primary: you can not create nested rules;
-* Rules are not references: you can not pass around a rule;
+* Methods are not references: you can not pass around a method;
-* Rules can be call from other rules but not from lambda expressions;
+* Methods can be call from other rules but not from lambda expressions;

 ### Parameters

-Parameters are special variables defined in rule signature.
+Parameters are special variables defined in method signature.

 **Example:**
 ```
-** a rule with two parameter
-rule foo(name, message ∈ S):
-  alter message:= "hello:" + name + ".
+** a method with two parameter method foo(name, message ∈ S): alter message:= "hello:" + name + ".
 I am Foo.
 Nice to meet you!";
 return;

-** using apply + rule name will execute the rule
+** using apply + method name will execute the method
-rule main()
+method main()
   make str ∈ S;
   apply foo("Bee", str);
   print str;